-Zend Framework 2 uses 100% object-oriented code and utilises most of the new features of PHP 5.3, namely namespaces, late static binding, lambda functions and closures.
+Our developers familiar with Zend Framework2 uses 100% object-oriented open source code and by utilizes zend framework most of the new features of PHP 5.3, namespaces, late static binding, lambda functions.

 The component structure of Zend Framework 2 is unique; each component is designed with few dependencies on other components.

-ZF2 follows the SOLID object oriented design principle.
-This loosely coupled architecture allows developers to use whichever components they want.
-We call this a “use-at-will” design.
+Zend Framework2 follows the SOLID object oriented design principle.
+This inexactly coupled architecture enables developers to utilize whichever components they want.

 Database replication can be used on many database management systems, usually with a master/slave relationship between the original and the copies.
 The master logs the updates, which then ripple through to the slaves.

 The slave outputs a message stating that it has received the update successfully, thus allowing the sending (and potentially re-sending until successfully applied) of subsequent updates.

 Multi-master replication, where updates can be submitted to any database node, and then ripple through to other servers, is often desired, but introduces substantially increased costs and complexity which may make it impractical in some situations.

 The most common challenge that exists in multi-master replication is transactional conflict prevention or resolution.
 Most synchronous or eager replication solutions do conflict prevention, while asynchronous solutions have to do conflict resolution.
 For instance, if a record is changed on two nodes simultaneously, an eager replication system would detect the conflict before confirming the commit and abort one of the transactions.

 A lazy replication system would allow both transactions to commit and run a conflict resolution during resynchronization.
 The resolution of such a conflict may be based on a timestamp of the transaction, on the hierarchy of the origin nodes or on much more complex logic, which decides consistently on all nodes.